AstroBarker/athelas/README.md

 Currently, `athelas` solves the 1D Lagrangian equation of non-relativistic hydrodynamics using a discontinuous Galerkin scheme.
 It includes planar geometry and spherical symmetry.
 It will be extended to special relativistic hydrodynamics.
-For now, it includes an ideal gas equation of state.

-Future work will implement gravity and multigroup two moment radiation.
+Future work will include two-moment radiation transport, a Saha ionization solver, and appropriate stellar equation of state.

 # Kokkos
 We use [Kokkos](https://github.com/kokkos) for shared memory parallelism.